Particular/docs.particular.net/nservicebus/fluent-config-api-v3-v4.md

 ##### NHibernate

-Starting from NServiceBus V3, NHIbernate persistence is supported via a separate package:
+Starting from NServiceBus V3, NHibernate persistence is supported via a separate package:

 * [Relational Persistence Using NHibernate in NServiceBus](/nservicebus/nhibernate/);